sk8mate/sk8/spec/views/add_new_skate_spot.md

     - rearrange the photos before submitting (order)

-### Location of a spot
+### Location
-    As a user, I want to be able to:
+- As a user, I want to be able to:
     - choose a spot location on the map with a pin
     - type in an address to provide the location
     - use my current location as the spot location

-### Spot's name**
+### Name
-    As a user, I want to be able to type in the name of a spot.
+- As a user, I want to be able to type in the name of a spot.

-### Additional spot's data (later used for filtering)
+### Additional data (later used for filtering)
-    As a user, I want to be able to describe the attributes of a spot.
+  - As a user, I want to be able to describe the attributes of a spot.

     List of attributes:
         - obstacles (mini ramp, quarter pipe etc.)